yuulive/eu/README.md

 ## Next
 Implemented closure polymorphism using boxes (and arcs).
 The modifications necessary are already modeled in the test example.
+Implement `Clone` as an attribute.
+Finally, implement argument by value instead of closure.